April6804/campervan/README.md

 2. getFile and sub(obj) are also on the app.js file and allows my custom button to upload a file to be included in a contact form.
 Of course it is only for a demo and doesn't actually upload the image and send it anywhere.

+3. if(navigator.userAgent.match(/iPhone/)) to add a class to the html on the Contact page to adjust the width on my custom btn.
+(IOS changed the styles)

 ```